zita-ch/zita-ch/README.md

 - 👋 Hi, I’m Chong Zhang.
-- I’m interested in legged locomotion and navigation.
-I’m currently with ETH RSL.
 - 📫 You can reach me at chozhang@ethz.ch.
 You can visit my page https://zita-ch.github.io/.

 <!---